cschauhan0304/dairy_digitization/README.md

-# 🛒 Grocery Store Management System
+# 🛒 Dairy Digitization System

 A comprehensive Java-based web application for managing a grocery store’s operations, built with a clean, modular structure.
 This project enables admins to manage inventory, customers, and billing with ease, providing a practical solution for small and medium-sized grocery businesses.